 "FlowR: Aspect Oriented Programming for Information Flow Control in Ruby"

 Thomas F. J.-M. Pasquier, Jean Bacon and Brian Shand

 ACM Modularity 2014

 The paper shows how IFC can be added, using Aspect Oriented programming, as a language library to Ruby using the AOP library Aquarium.
-This achieves IFC without the need to change the application (IFC can be added as a separate phase), or the underlying implementation, e.g. in a cloud deployment.
+This achieves IFC without the need to change the application (IFC can be added as a separate phase, by a security specialist), or the underlying implementation, e.g. in a cloud deployment.
 Assumptions are that the application developer is benevolent and the cloud deployment can be trusted.

 "FlowK: Information Flow Control for the Cloud"

 Thomas F. J.-M. Pasquier, Jean Bacon, and David Eyers